 CBD from hemp is, in essence, a food with very beneficial effects on canine health.
 As such, it should be considered as just one of the many components to your dog’s total daily wellness regimen–like proper diet, exercise and behavior training.
 Determining an effective dose of CBD for your dog depends on a number of different factors: size (weight) of your dog, breed, health condition, disease history, concentration of CBD plus individual variances in metabolism and delivery mechanism (see more under Sublingual Application).

-2) Long-term: daily regular use to promote systemic balance, stress-reduction and longevity.
+2) Long-term: regular daily use to promote systemic balance, stress-reduction and longevity.
 The anti-inflammatory action of CBD is useful for managing chronic conditions like canine hip dysplasia and reducing a wide range of neurological problems like epilepsy or caring for dogs with endocrine diseases like canine diabetes, even supporting extended comfort care for lymphoma in dogs as well.

 The effects of orally administered CBD-rich cannabis oil can last for four hours or more, but the onset of effects is much slower (30-90 minutes) than inhalation.